kobolabs/epub-spec/README.md

 Kobo supports the [official ePub3 FXL spec](http://www.idpf.org/epub/fxl/).
 This includes such features as [Right-to-Left Reading](http://www.idpf.org/epub/30/spec/epub30-publications.html#attrdef-spine-page-progression-direction), SMIL/Read Along, and various rendition-spread options.
 The [rendition:layout property](http://www.idpf.org/epub/fxl/#property-layout) in the OPF determines the layout of the content and is read by all of Kobo’s platforms.

-Kobo platforms also read the field <option name=”fixed-layout”>true/false</option> to identify whether ePubs should be rendered as FXL.
+Kobo platforms also read the field `<option name=”fixed-layout”>true/false</option>` to identify whether ePubs should be rendered as FXL.
 The file containing this field is usually titled com.kobobooks.display-options.xml and can be found in the META-INF directory of the ePub.
 This file is not required for ePub3 FXL content.

-All five values in the [rendition:spread property](http://www.idpf.org/epub/fxl/#property-spread) are on the Android, Desktop and eInk reading platforms.
-The iOS platform supports the properties "Both", "None" and "Auto" but not "Portrait" or "Landscape".
-The Windows platform supports the properties "None" and "Auto" but not "Both", "Portrait" or "Landscape".
+All five values in the [rendition:spread property](http://www.idpf.org/epub/fxl/#property-spread) are supported on the Android, Desktop and eInk reading platforms.
+The iOS platform supports the properties `Both`, `None` and `Auto` but not `Portrait` or `Landscape`.
+The Windows platform supports the properties `None` and `Auto` but not `Both`, `Portrait` or `Landscape`.
 Rendition-spread properties are only read at the book level for all reading platforms.
-Future versions of Kobo’s reading platforms may read the rendition:spread and rendition:layout properties at the spine level.
+Future versions of Kobo’s reading platforms may read the `rendition:spread` and `rendition:layout` properties at the spine level.

 **Pinch and zoom gestures** are available on the Android, iOS, and Windows reading platforms.
 The zoom option is available in the reading menu of eInk devices.
 The Kobo Desktop App supports three zoom options: Zoom Slider, Double-click to zoom and Scroll to zoom.
 The zoom slider is incorporated into the navigation bar so that users can adjust it to zoom in and out.
 Alternatively, users can to zoom in by double-clicking anywhere on the page or adjust the zoom by scrolling up and down with a mouse while holding down the Ctrl (PC) or Command (Mac) key.